-On June 16, 2020, S&P affirmed the Company's 'B+' Corporate Family rating and 'B+' rating on the Notes and affirmed its stable outlook.
-On April 20, 2020, Moody's Corporation upgraded the Company's Corporate Family to a 'B1' rating and affirmed its 'B1' rating on the Notes and changed its outlook to stable.
+On September 14, 2020, S&P affirmed the Company's 'B+' Corporate Family rating and 'B+' rating on the Unregistered Notes and affirmed its stable outlook.
+On September 21, 2020, Moody's Corporation affirmed the Company's Corporate Family 'B1' rating and affirmed its 'B1' rating on the Unregistered Notes and its stable outlook.